FOSTERING

 Across the social impact field, there are leaders responsible for stewarding networks, designing spaces for collaboration, or fostering partnerships between groups of people.
 Yet the tools and support needed to sustain this kind of relational work are often undervalued and therefore lack investment.

-PEOPLE-CENTERED APPROACH
+PEOPLE-CENTERED DESIGN

 ·